 Walking up to the west of the village, you will meet the public washhouse and you get a nice picture of the village and a east view to the valley and the coast of Asia Minor.

-Later on, residents from the village Pagondas in Euboea island came and settled.
+Later on, residents from the village Pagondas in Evia came and settled.
 They named the village after their original homeplace.